tidymodels/themis/cran-comments.md

 ## Downstream dependencies

-There are no downstream dependencies to be checked.
+1 downstream dependencies was checked, with no error.